sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-02-28-Types-of-Testing.md

 it **within the a larger operation** that combines the class with another class.

-Integration tests can also be automated.
+Integration tests can also typically be automated.
 At this point, it may seem like it isn't possible to test `NBATeamReader` **without also testing** `BallDontLieReader.` However, in a later unit (Unit Testing with Mockito), we will show you how to use mocking to create a "slice" of a program